ogradyc01/GoldenCheetah/ChartTypes_General.md

 _Note: Most of the chart types allows a huge number of configuration - to discover and leverage the power of GoldenCheetah charts, please have a detailed look at the different options available._

+_Note 2: The configuration of a chart is stored when a chart is added to one of the chart bars.
+It can later be changed through the `More` function on the 'Main View' when a specific chart is selected._

 ## Trends